 Hey, I'm Jake.

 I live in sunny Charlotte, NC with my wife and dog.
 Not a day goes by that I'm not developing something for the web.
-What I've learned over the last 7 years of developing is less is more.
+What I've learned over the past almost decade of developing and business is less is more.

 A little bit about me...